babalugats76/quizdini-teach-deprecated/README.md

 ## As Development Continues

-Check out [this article](https://medium.com/styled-components/component-folder-pattern-ee42df37ec68) for *folder structure* and data loading
+* Check out [this article](https://medium.com/styled-components/component-folder-pattern-ee42df37ec68) for *folder structure* and data loading
-Examine this [codepen](https://codesandbox.io/s/qJR4ykJk) to see how to create custom input controls, etc.
+* Examine this [codepen](https://codesandbox.io/s/qJR4ykJk) to see how to create custom input controls, etc.
-Work on Icon system guided roughly by [this article](https://medium.com/@david.gilbertson/icons-as-react-components-de3e33cb8792)
+* Work on Icon system guided roughly by [this article](https://medium.com/@david.gilbertson/icons-as-react-components-de3e33cb8792)
+* Continue to develop more intelligently by using [ReactJS Code Snippets](https://www.cheatography.com/mend0za/cheat-sheets/vscode-reactjs-code-snippets/pdf/)
+* Refer to [The Giphy Search Example](https://codesandbox.io/s/nxqmqyxld) to attempt to create application without using Redux
+* Refer to [this guide](https://kentcdodds.com/blog/learn-react-fundamentals-and-advanced-patterns), especially when closer to publishing